Group divisible designs with block size 4 and group sizes 2 and 5: -GDDs of type

 \begin{proof} If $t\in \{0,1\}$ or $s \in \{0,1\}$, then existence is given by Lemmas~\ref{gp}, \ref{2pn1} and~\ref{5pn1}.
 For the remaining values of $t$ and $s$, constructions are given in Table~\ref{tab.248to371}.
-For each pair $(t,s)$, we start with a given input GDD and then apply Construction~\ref{fillin}, using the given value of~$u$.
+For each pair $(t,s)$, we start with a given input GDD and then apply Construction~\ref{fillin} using the given value of~$u$.
 We also give the required fill in designs for each construction.
 All input $4$-GDDs have a type of the form $g^p n^1$ (in which case they exist by Lemma~\ref{gpn1.0mod6} or \ref{3pn1}).
-All fill in $4$-GDDs have type $2^t 5^s$ and either $v \leq 53$ (in which case they exist by Theorem~\ref{directcon.automorphisms}, \ref{gdd50less.directcon} or \ref{directcon}) or types $2^{13} 5^{12}$ or $2^3 5^{16}$ (in which case they exist by Lemma~\ref{fillins.from.5pn1}). \end{proof} \end{lemma}
+All fill in $4$-GDDs have a type of the form $2^t 5^s$ and $v \leq 53$ (in which case they exist by Theorem~\ref{gddlt30.complete}, \ref{gdd50less.directcon} or \ref{directcon}) except for types $2^{13} 5^{12}$ and $2^3 5^{16}$ (these exist by Lemma~\ref{fillins.from.5pn1}). \end{proof} \end{lemma}

+We now give a construction for infinite families consisting of the remaining $4$-GDDs of type $2^t 5^s$ with at least $203$ points in Lemmas~\ref{inf.family.main} and \ref{inf.family.811}.

-\begin{lemma} Suppose that $t+s \equiv 1 \pmod{3}$, $s \equiv 0$ or $1 \pmod{4}$, $v=2t+5s \geq 200$ and $v \not\equiv 8$ or $11 \pmod{60}$.
+\begin{lemma} Suppose that $t+s \equiv 1 \pmod{3}$, $s \equiv 0$ or $1 \pmod{4}$, $v=2t+5s \geq 203$ and $v \not\equiv 8$ or $11 \pmod{60}$.
 Then there exists a $4$-GDD of type $2^t 5^s$. \end{lemma}